 \subsection{Dwarf galaxy orbital decay}

-The dwarfs \done\, and \dtwo\, start at a distance of $r_{gc}=200$ and $r_{gc}=150$ kpc, respectively, from the center of the host galaxy in the models where they are used.
+The dwarfs \done\, and \dtwo\, start at a distance of $r_{gc}=200$ kpc and $r_{gc}=150$ kpc, respectively, from the center of the host galaxy.
 In all cases, the satellite's velocity is such that its initial orbit circularity is $\eta=0.3$.
 As each model evolves and form stars, we track the orbital evolution of the dwarf with respect to the host by following its center of mass, COM, distance, $r_{com}$, and the vertical component of its orbit angular momentum, $L_{z,orb}$, measured with respect to the host galaxy's plane.
 The top row of Figure \ref{fig:lzevol} shows the evolution of $r_{com}$ for all the models as the solid black line.
-The dwarfs in models \fbtdo\, and \fbedo\, have merging timescales of $t\approx3$ Gyr having two apocenter passages.
-In contrast, models \fbtdt\, and \fbedt\, have comparatively shorter merging timescales of $t\approx2$ after only one apocenter.
+The dwarfs in models \fbtdo\, and \fbedo\, have merging timescales of $t\approx3$ Gyr, and have two apocenter passages.
+In contrast, models \fbtdt\, and \fbedt\, have comparatively shorter merging timescales of $t\approx2$ Gyr after only one apocenter.
 The satellite's orbital decay can also be studied through the evolution of $L_{z,orb}$ as shown by the solid line in the bottom row of Figure \ref{fig:lzevol}.
 The dwarfs \done\, and \dtwo\, start with $|L_{z,orb}| \approx 5.8$ and $4.5\times 10^3$ \lzuni, respectively.
 Their COM loses absolute angular momentum during the orbital decay until the orbit is radialized at $L_{z,orb}\approx 0$ \lzuni.
 The evolution of the median $L_z$ of all the dwarf's stars (measured with respect to the host galaxy) is represented by the dashed black line.
 The shaded area corresponds to the interpercentile range 5-95\%.
 The accreted stars in the high feedback models, \fbedo\, and \fbedt, end up with a lower median $L_z$ compared to their low feedback counterparts.
 Moreover, the final $L_z$ distribution is broader in the higher feedback models.
-The median $L_z$ follows the $L_{z,orb}$ until the last pericenter at which point the dwarf is completely disrupted.
-This is caused by the fact that the feedback directly impacts the evolution the internal structure of the dwarf galaxies which in turn affect the final angular momentum distribution.
-We will explore it in the following section.
+This is caused by feedback directly impacting the evolution of the internal structure of the dwarf galaxies, which in turn affect the final angular momentum distribution.
+Finally, the median $L_z$ follows the $L_{z,orb}$ until the last pericenter at which point the dwarf is completely disrupted.
+We will explore how the feedback impacts the internal structure of the dwarf galaxies in the following section.